 There are three kinds of truths:

 A scientific truth is one that’s technically true.
+A basic fact.

-Example: a porcupine throws its quills.
-This is scientifically wrong, but it’s useful because the behavior results in an action positive for survival (you avoid the porcupine under false pretenses and don’t get pricked).
-Grandmas are chock full of Darwinian wisdom (don’t go outside when it’s cold… or you’ll catch a cold!).
+Example: A porcupine throws its quills.
+This is scientifically, technically wrong.
+But it’s useful to believe it because the resulting behavior aids survival (you avoid the porcupine under false pretenses and don’t get pricked).

-Most religious stories are civilizational Darwinian truths.
-Nature does not do coincidences at scale.
-Religion is a human universal for a reason: it’s beneficial for societal coordination and cohesion that we collectively convene on certain behaviors as “true”, independent of the concrete veracity of the story motivating it.
-Assessing religions on scientific grounds is silly; they are not scientific instruments, they are evolutionary ones.
+Religion is a human universal for the same reason language is: populations that had it outcompeted populations that didn’t.
+It’s beneficial for societal coordination and cohesion that we collectively convene on certain behaviors as morally “true”, regardless of the concrete veracity of the story motivating them.

 A philosophical truth is an unforgiving confrontation with the nature of reality that alters your navigation of the world.
 Whether this manifests in healthier behavior is… to be determined.

 This is what I mean when I say most have not evolved to assimilate philosophical base truths; there is diminishing Darwinian utility to sentience after a certain degree.
 The species is not made better off if we become too conscious.
-Pathological sentience, otherwise known as nihilism, is harmful.
+Pathological consciousness, otherwise known as nihilism, is harmful.
 NPCs exist for a reason; nature does not do coincidences at scale.

 Muscles are metabolically expensive, and sentience is cognitively burdensome; there are decreasing, and eventually negative, returns to each.